Guidance from the Department for Education (DfE)

-You can join in from the Richmond Children's Centres Facebook page (click the link to open)
+You can join in from the Richmond Children's Centres Facebook page (opens a new window)

-You can join in from the Kingston Children's Centres Facebook page (click the link to open).
+You can join in from the Kingston Children's Centres Facebook page (opens a new window)

 Audible are streaming a collection of stories, including titles across six different languages, for children.